gasparnori/Spotter/README.md

-Spotter : simple video tracking
+Spotter v1.1 : LED based real-time video tracking for behavioural experiments developed by Nora Gaspar

 ===============================

-[Spotter](http://wonkoderverstaendige.github.com/Spotter) can track LEDs in a video stream--either from a webcam, video file or ZMQ socket--and simultaneously write encoded video to disk.
-It is based on the [OpenCV](http://opencv.org/) library and interfaces with Arduino Uno, Mega or Due.
+[Spotter version 1.1](https://github.com/gasparnori/spotterupdated) can track LEDs in real-time video stream--either from a webcam, video file--and simultaneously write encoded video to disk, while outputs the tracked variables as analog and digital signals.
+It is based on the [OpenCV](http://opencv.org/) library and interfaces with Arduino Mega

+Spotter v1.0 developed by Ronny Eichler is available [here] (https://github.com/wonkoderverstaendige)

-For more detailed documentation, please refer to: [Spotter_0.4.pdf](docs/Spotter.pdf).
+For more detailed documentation, please refer to: [full documentation](docs/full_documentation_v1.1.pdf).

 Requirements
 ------------

-Tested on Windows 7, (X)Ubuntu 12.04, MacOSX Lion
+Tested on Windows 7

 - Python 2.7 (Python 3.x is not supported)
 - numpy 1.6+